simonhw/beekeeping/README.md

 ![Coolors Palette](assets/images/readme/wbc-coolors-palette.png)

 ### Typography
-An imported Google Fonts, Alegreya Sans, was used for this website.
+An imported Google Font, Alegreya Sans, was used for this website.
 Font weights of 400 and 700 were chosen for standard and bold text options.
 This particular font was chosen as it evoked feelings of a friendly and welcoming nature.
 ![Alegreya Sands font 400 weight](assets/images/readme/alegreya-sans-400.PNG)
 ![Alegreya Sands font 700 weight](assets/images/readme/alegreya-sans-700.PNG)